Healthy grocery shopping

 Gonzalez-Campoy JM, St. Jeor ST, Castorino K, et al. Clinical practice guidelines for healthy eating for the prevention and treatment of metabolic and endocrine diseases in adults: cosponsored by the American Association of Clinical Endocrinologists/the American College of Endocrinology and the Obesity Society.
 Endocr Pract.
 2013;19(Suppl 3):1-82.
 PMID: 24129260

 United States Food and Drug Administration (FDA).
-New and Improved Nutrition Facts Label.
+Food labeling & nutrition.